-The balance sheet of Blackstone Real Estate Income Trust, Inc. as of March 31, 2016, included in this prospectus has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report appearing herein.
-Such balance sheet is included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements incorporated in this Prospectus by reference from the Blackstone Real Estate Income Trust, Inc.'s Annual Report on Form 10-K as of December 31, 2016 and March 2, 2016 (Date of Capitalization) and for the period from March 2, 2016 (Date of Capitalization) to December 31, 2016, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
+Such financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.